-In late December 2017, as UK construction and support services group Carillion scrambled to find a way out of its difficult position – it had announced in November that it would breach its banking terms and had issued a profit warning in July, sending its share price into freefall – distressed debt investors cast their slide rule over the group.
+As UK construction and support services group Carillion scrambled to find a way out of its difficult position at the end of 2017 – it had announced in November it would breach its banking terms and issued a profit warning in July – distressed debt investors cast their slide rule over the group.
 At that point, its debt was reportedly trading at around 17 percent of par.
 It was a significant discount, but most walked away, considering the company too much of a basket case to warrant even that price.

-In energy, where there was anticipation of increased deal flow, rising oil prices prevented a number of companies entering distress, although there was some movement.
-Phillips points to the restructuring of CGG, Ocean Rig and the ongoing Chapter 11 process for Seadrills as examples.
+In energy, where there was anticipation of increased dealflow, rising oil prices prevented a number of companies entering distress, although there was some movement.
+Phillips points to the restructuring of CGG, Ocean Rig and the ongoing Chapter 11 process for Seadrill as examples.

 Yet the white-knuckle ride experienced by public market investors in the first full week of February is an indication that many people believe this is about to change – and much faster than most had anticipated.
 “The distressed debt market tends to be sentiment-driven,” says Landmann.
 “And on that basis, the recent stock market volatility, driven by an expectation of increased inflation and interest rates, may bring about some opportunity.”

 Just before the recent rout, S&P published its Global Leverage Trends report.
 Subtitled ‘Debt high, defaults low – something’s gotta give’, the report opens with a stark warning.
 “Despite a recent rise in corporate profits and financial metrics, the still-high leverage of corporates poses a significant credit risk.
 Such leverage implies sensitivity to both higher funding costs and reduced access to financing.
 A material repricing in bond markets or faster-than-expected normalisation in money market rates could impact credit profiles, triggering the next default cycle.”